PrimedErwin/SGEMM-learning/README.md

 #### warp_op_noconflict
 &ensp;&ensp;Based on warp_tile_gemm, solving matA's bank conflict.
 Simply pad the memory of matA.
 No bank conflict checked by Nsight compute.
 Performance improved a little due to register overflow.

+#### db_gemm
+&ensp;&ensp;FFMA can run with ld/st unit at the same time, so when the current K_tile is computing, load the next tile.
+Double buffer does this.
+In prefetching, ada can read data directly from gmem to smem without the assistance of register, but turing still needs additional registers.

+### Todo
+Register overflow

+Baseclock frequency drop

+SplitK

 ## Reference
   [YHs_Sample](https://github.com/Yinghan-Li/YHs_Sample/tree/master)